ashutoshdhamaniya/NotesApplication/README.md

 # NotesApplication

-Note taking application where you can save your notes in text format, images and web url.
+Note taking application where you can save your notes in text format, images and web urls.
 This application uses Room local database to save your notes.

 <p float="left">